php-school/learn-you-php/exercises/filtered-ls/problem/problem.md

 Create a program that prints a list of files in a given directory, filtered by the extension of the files.
-You will be provided a directory name as the first argument to your program (e.g. '/path/to/dir/') and a file extension to filter by as the second argument.
+You will be provided a directory name as the first argument to your program (e.g. `/path/to/dir/`) and a file extension to filter by as the second argument.

-For example, if you get 'txt' as the second argument then you will need to filter the list to only files that **end with .txt**.
-Note that the second argument _will not_ come prefixed with a '.'.
+For example, if you get `txt` as the second argument then you will need to filter the list to only files that **end with .txt**.
+Note that the second argument _will not_ come prefixed with a full stop (`.`).

 The list of files should be printed out, one file per line.

 ----------------------------------------------------------------------
 ## HINTS

 The `DirectoryIterator` class takes a pathname as its first argument.

 Using an iterator in a `foreach` loop will provide you with a `SplFileInfo` object for each file.

 ```php
 <?php